12 Best Things To Do in Prague

 Charles Bridge| ©Jorge Franganillo

-Whether it's the view of the Vltava River, the breathtaking skyline from the bridge, or the beautiful walk across the Charles Bridge, it's a must-see experience for any first-time visitor to Prague.
+Whether it's for its views of the Vltava River, the breathtaking skyline, or the beautiful promenade it offers, walking across the Charles Bridge is a must-do experience for anyone visiting Prague for the first time.

-In fact, you're bound to cross the gigantic bridge more than once during your visit to the Czech city, as it connects the Old Town with Malá Strana and is one of the central points from which to reach Prague's main sights.
+In fact, you're bound to cross its gigantic bridge more than once during your visit to the Czech city, as it connects the Old Town with Malá Strana and is one of the central points from which to reach Prague's main sights.
+In fact, it's a key stop if you book a tour of Prague's Old Town.

 Book a tour of Prague's Old Town